-Housewire reported some consumer trends from a study by TransUnion that sheds more light into the current situation of renting versus buying a home.
+Housewire reported some consumer trends from a study by TransUnion that sheds more light on the current situation of renting versus buying a home.
 In the first quarter of 2017, 55% of individuals searching online for a mortgage were renters.
 This is an increase of 10% from 2015.
-While occupant rates have thinned out, the rental market maintains a steady growth.
+While occupant rates have thinned out, the rental market maintains steady growth.

 What does this mean for community managers of rental properties and multi-family units?
 In order to attract renters, community managers will need to continually improve their branding and enrich living experience.
-Specifically, they will need to increase the perceived and actual value of their property by maintaining a clean and sound environment, provide renters with a hassle-free method for paying their bills, and keep the renters in the loop of any issues and community events.
+Specifically, they will need to increase the perceived and actual value of their property by maintaining a clean and sound environment, provide renters with a hassle-free method for paying their bills and keep the renters in the loop of any issues and community events.

 Transparency is key

 Especially relevant is that the same study by TransUnion showed that 51% of renters are more likely to rent than purchase a home if rental management firms report the former’s payments to the credit bureau.
-Therefore, this research further cements that transparency is key and is a consumer demand.
+Therefore, this research further cements that transparency is key and is consumer demand.

 Trends leading Multi-family project efforts

 Multi-family Executive (MFE) recently conducted a study on residential community projects identifying current trends impacting the development of multi-family housing.
 Managers are overwhelmingly focusing their renovation efforts on updating or adding new amenities (19.2%).
-In addition, they are implementing more energy efficient features into the homes (17.2%).
+In addition, they are implementing more energy-efficient features into the homes (17.2%).
 This trend aligns with consumers searching for homes with new or upgraded features to cut costs and go green.
 Managers will need to find cost-efficient ways to incorporate new trends into their home development plans and community structure.
-Enhance outdoor amenities to increase usability of common-areas like playgrounds, pools, gyms, tennis courts, running trails, and parking spaces.
+Enhance outdoor amenities to increase the usability of common-areas like playgrounds, pools, gyms, tennis courts, running trails and parking spaces.